MartaKliuchnik/alias-game/README.md

 }
 ```

-#### 7. Delete a specific user
+#### 8. Delete a specific user

 Endpoint

 - URL Path: **_/api/v1/users/{userId}_**
 - Description: This endpoint allows a user to delete their own account.
-It
-  requires user confirmation before proceeding with the deletion to prevent
-  accidental loss of data.
-By default, the deletion performs a soft delete
-  (marking the user as inactive) but can be configured for a hard delete
-  (permanent removal of the user record) using a query parameter.
-- Authentication: This endpoint requires the user to be authenticated with a
-  valid token.
+It supports both soft and hard deletes.
+  - Soft Delete: Marks the user as inactive but retains their record in the system (default behavior).
+  - Hard Delete: Permanently removes the user's account and all associated data.
+This action requires special authorization by an admin using a password validation step in the request body.
+- Authentication: The request must include a valid access token for the authenticated user.
+Hard delete requests also require admin-level authorization.

 **Request Parameter**

 The request must include the following path parameter:

-- userId: The unique identifier of the user requesting the deletion (the
+- userId: The unique identifier of the user requesting the deletion (the logged-in
-  logged-in user's ID).
+  user's ID).

 Optional query parameter:

-- hardDelete: If set to 'true', performs a hard delete instead of a soft delete.
+- hardDelete: If set to true, attempts a hard delete (permanent removal of the user).
+Requires admin validation.

 **Example Request**